Skip to content

 • Annually: Full refresh covering Privacy Rule policies, Security Rule updates, and any regulatory changes from the past year

-• Triggered retraining: Any time policies change materially — new EHR system, updated BAA terms, revised breach notification procedures
+• Triggered retraining: Any time policies change materially — new EHR system, updated BAA terms, revised breach notification procedures, or following any reportable breach

 • Ongoing micro-training: Quarterly phishing simulations, monthly security reminders, or brief video modules reinforcing specific behaviors